GLP-1 Medications 101: How They Work, What They Cost, and What to Ask Your Doctor

 - Lessen food cravings

-There are currently two main types of GLP-1 medication approved and widely used for weight loss: semaglutide and tirzepatide.
-An older option, liraglutide, is still prescribed in some cases.
-More medications are in development and expected to be available in the coming years.
+There are currently four main GLP-1–based medications approved and widely used for weight management: semaglutide, tirzepatide, orforglipron (Foundayo), and liraglutide.
+Semaglutide and tirzepatide are the most commonly prescribed options, while liraglutide is an older medication that is still used in some cases.
+Orforglipron (Foundayo) is a newer oral GLP-1 receptor agonist that provides an alternative to injectable treatments.
+Additional medications are in development and are expected to become available in the coming years.

 Semaglutide is a medication that mimics the GLP-1 hormone to help lower blood sugar and support weight loss.